xiaogang00/DAI2I/README.md

 ### I2I Models

 In the experiments, we use the stargan model for cross-domain expression manipulation.
 The models can be downloaded from [google pan](https://drive.google.com/file/d/1dtUN26fcnEY2ahohxrQ86SsYXdV-OAAL/view?usp=sharing).
+And place them under the "I2I_model".

 ### Application: Cross-domain Expression Manipulation